 As the Soviet Union modernized, polio struck Russia with a major epidemic in the mid-20th century.
 The epidemic was frightening enough that even in the midst of the cold war, Russian doctors turned to the U.S. for vaccines.

 Polio epidemics caused notices to be posted

-It had been proven and we had been taught by public health officials, that being cleaner meant having less waterborne and food borne diseases.
+It had been proven, and public health officials had taught us, that being cleaner meant having fewer waterborne and food-borne diseases.
 This was true of major killers like typhoid and cholera, along with a vast range of other contagious diseases and parasites.
 For example, many thousands of infants and small children were saved from dying of dysentery after water became cleaner.

 However, though it wouldn't be understood until the soldiers with polio were examined in WWII by Dr. Jonas Salk, being cleaner made us more susceptible to polio.
 Mothers washed their hands more, the food was cleaner, the water was cleaner, bodies were cleaner, babies were cleaner, and houses were cleaner.
 How could that possibly trigger epidemics?